Whatever your reason is for wanting a tattoo, there is always one question that goes through your mind. . . how much will it hurt?

 Medium Amount of Pain or Mixed Reviews

 In some of these parts of the body, there is a lot of movement like the ankle and inner arm and may take longer for them to heal.
 Some people report these areas as being very painful, and others don't.
 It just depends on your body.
-If you are thinner, you'll probably find these areas more painful.
+If you are thin, you'll probably find these areas more painful.

 Some more sensitive or painful parts of the body to tattoo are: